• Menu

 Visiting Vancouver’s West End?

+Well that brings our West End visitors guide to a close.
+I hope I’ve convinced you to take the time to visit what I’d consider the downtown peninsula’s most chill neighbourhood.
 And remember, this isn’t a goodbye, but a see you later.
 If there’s anything else you’d like to know you can always hit me up on the Vancouver Planner Facebook page or in the comments section below.
+Enjoy your visit to the West End.

 Leave a reply